mchangpi/milton-survey-mailer/README.md

 Hello, this is a Web App built with Node.js and React.js<br>
+You could log in with your Google account<br>
-After logging in withg Google and adding credits with test credit card<br>
+Add credits with the test credit card<br>
-You could send survey emails<br>
+Then you could send survey emails<br>
 The recipients fill out the survey and you get the survey report<br>
 The Web App is deployed to:<br>
 https://milton-survey-mailer.herokuapp.com <br>